 Since this outfit accentuates the neutral base of this outfit, you can feel free to emphasize the accent colors of this outfit with accessories.
 Here we kept things pretty tame down low with dark brown shoes and navy socks.
-Then we rounded the look out with a solid gray, knit sweater to create contrast and match with the jeans.
+Then we rounded out the look with a solid gray, knit sweater to create contrast and match with the jeans.

 Round It Out

-Accessorize this outfit with a pop of color in your pocket square like we did, and if you need to dress it up further, you can pop a dark vest underneath with a light gray tie to match your blazer.
+Accessorize this outfit with a pop of color in your pocket square as we did, and if you need to dress it up further, you can pop a dark vest underneath with a light gray tie to match your blazer.

 A Match Made in Heaven

 So, we’ve shown you four killer combos to match up with your variety of blazer colors, but no matter what colors you wear, they’re not going to look good unless they fit properly.